tildearrow/furnace/papers/format.md

 # the Furnace file format (.fur)

-while Furnace works directly with the .dmf format, I had to create a new format to handle future additions to the program.

-this document has the goal of detailing the format.
+this document has the goal of describing the file format used by Furnace for loading and saving songs.

 **notice:** GitHub's Markdown formatter may break on this file as it doesn't seem to treat tables correctly.